IgrikXD/Easy-SDR/Useful info/How to make a PCB (Toner transfer method).md

 If you need to perform very tight placing of components or use a low thickness of the tracks, it is better to choose the photoresist method.

-As an example for the production of a PCB by toner transfer method, we will use the [Antenna Mini-Whip (TH)] module.
+As an example for the production of a PCB by toner transfer method, I will use the [Antenna Mini-Whip (TH)] module.

 ## Required components
 To manufacture a PCB you will need: